Jim-BITracks/bimlsnap_v2/README.md

 1. Open and run the bimlsnap_mart_v2 database (DDL script) in SQL Server Management Studio (SSMS)
 2. Unzip the file "Metadata Management Front-end.zip".
 This is used to customize, report on, and extend your metadata collections
 3. Unzip the SSIS Project: "Metadata Refresh v2".
 This is used to collect metadata from one or more database servers
 4. Unzip the SSIS Project: "Metadata Sync v2".
-This project is used to 'sync' your metadata from the "bimlsnap_mart_v2" database to the bimlsnap_v2 (build) database
+This project is used to 'sync' your metadata from the "bimlsnap_mart_v2" database to the bimlsnap_v2 (build) database.
+The sync'd data can now be used by "BimlSnap Desktop v2.exe" for populating drop-down selections, as well as by the code generators for MERGE and PARTITION statements